JoelJ06/JoelJ06/README.md

 # 👋 Hi, I'm Joel!

-I'm a Computer Science student with a passion for machine learning, accessible tech, and building things that make a difference.
+I'm a Computer Science student with a passion for machine learning, quantum computing, and building things that make a difference.
 I enjoy exploring new technologies and solving real-world problems with code.

 ## 🛠️ Tech Interests